stfc/PSyclone/doc/developers.rst

 An example for a depth-1 halo implementation with the earlier mesh split into 2 partitions is given below, with the halo cells being coloured red.
 An example local indexing scheme is also provided below the cells.
-Notice the local indexing scheme emsures that owned cells have lower indicess than halo cells.
+Notice the local indexing scheme is set up such that owned cells have lower indices than halo cells.

 .. image:: cells_distributed.png
 	   :width: 200